apache/druid/docs/release-info/migr-mvd-array.md

 ## How to ingest arrays

 :::tip
-As a best practice, always use the ARRAY data type in your input schema.
+As a best practice, prefer the ARRAY data type to store your data.
 :::

 You can ingest arrays in Druid as follows: